top of page

 Getting married in Queensland you can marry pretty much anywhere with only a few restrictions around boats and planes.

-28 days notice must be given to the Register Office before the marriage can take place.
-You have to get married within 12 months of giving notice.
-A notice must state where the marriage is to take place.
+28 days notice must be given to the Register Office and the notice must state where the marriage is to take place.
 There is a fee for giving notice.

 Here in Australia you must give 1 month’s notice, there is no fee and you don’t have to know the exact date, time or place of the ceremony when you lodge it.
 The notice only expires after 18 months.